NOT RECOMMENDED CHARITIES

 Vietnam Veterans Memorial Fund

-Based on its 2019 tax return, we calculate that the Vietnam Veterans Memorial Fund spent 59.5 percent of its $6.4 million budget on overhead.
+Based on its 2020 tax return, we calculate that the Vietnam Veterans Memorial Fund spent 59.6 percent of its $6.4 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The Vietnam Veterans Memorial Fund used joint cost accounting for 26.8 percent of its budget.
-While… Read More
+Additionally, the Vietnam Veterans Memorial Fund used joint cost accounting for 26.8 percent of its annual… Read More

 Vietnam Veterans of America